DLUT-LYZ/CODA-LM/README.md

 ## Update

 - **2024.11**: CODA-LM in the LLaVA data format has been released on [HuggingFace](https://huggingface.co/datasets/KaiChen1998/coda-lm-llava-format)!
+Check [here](https://github.com/DLUT-LYZ/CODA-LM?tab=readme-ov-file#-llava-format) for more details.
 - **2024.10**: CODA-LM Test set annotations have been released on [HuggingFace](https://huggingface.co/datasets/KaiChen1998/coda-lm/tree/main/CODA-LM/Test)!
 - **2024.10**: CODA-LM has been accepted by WACV 2025!